-This was upland tough frontier farming until acquired by compulsory purchase by the then English owned Forestry Commission.
-So the steep-sided valleys and hill tops are now planted with monocultures, principally of Norway Spruce and Larch.
-But hidden away amongst these dominant shading serried ranks are the remnants of mature beech “hedges”, which would have flanked the track leading to the tumble-down property we had headed for.
+This was tough, upland, frontier farming land until acquired by compulsory purchase by the then English owned Forestry Commission, in the 1930’s.
+The steep-sided valleys and hill tops are now planted with monocultures, principally of Norway Spruce and Larch.
+But hidden away amongst these dominant shading serried ranks are the remnants of a few old farmhouses, surviving in tumbledown form.
+Many others were dynamited when the forest was planted up by large groups of forced labour staying in a primitive Nissan hunt camp between Abergorlech and Brechfa.
+Mature beech “hedges”, which would have flanked the track leading to the tumble-down property we had headed for, still survive amongst the conifers.
 Beech out in the open on the mountain tops tend to have clean, smooth bark but here in the dark and constantly damp atmosphere the whole trees have become festooned in moss.
-The effect always makes me think of Fangorn Forest, or at least its depiction in the Lord of the Rings films directed by Peter Jackson, based on Tolkein’s masterpiece.
+The effect always makes me think of Fangorn Forest, or at least its depiction in the Lord of the Rings films, directed by Peter Jackson, and based on Tolkein’s masterpiece.

-I’d also just turned a couple of tree stump mushrooms that I’d fashioned last November in our mossy copse, into Moss and Wood Sorrel capped mushrooms – the aim is to reflect the Fly Agaric mushrooms which used to regularly appear around the base of the trees every autumn.
-The joint decision was that red and white spotted caps would be a bit brash….So hopefully the green and occasional white flecks of Wood Sorrel flowers might be more aesthetically pleasing, though it’ll take at least a couple of years to see how effective they really are.
+I’ve also just turned a couple of tree stumps that I’d fashioned last November in our mossy copse, into moss and wood sorrel capped mushrooms.
+The aim is to reflect the fly agaric mushrooms which used to regularly appear around the base of the trees every autumn.
+The joint decision was that red and white spotted caps would have been a bit brash.
+Hopefully the green and occasional white flecks of wood sorrel flowers might be more aesthetically pleasing, though it’ll take at least a couple of years to see how effective they really are.

-But the other interesting point was the associations with the colour words in different languages.
+The other interesting point was the associations with the colour words in different languages.
 So in English ‘green’ has associations with inexperience, envy, and environmentalism.
 But other languages can link ‘green’ to fear (French), boredom (Russian), infidelity (Mandarin), the sky (Arabic) and harassment (Turkish).
-What was also intriguing was that as we’d returned to the car park at the end of our walk we stopped to read again the Information boards, erected by the Forestry Commission mainly for the Bikers who currently visit the area as an access point to the world-class Gorlech Mountain Bike Trail.
+What was also intriguing was that as we’d returned to the car park at the end of our walk, we stopped to read again the information boards, erected by the Forestry Commission mainly for the benefit of bikers who currently visit the area as an access point to the world-class Gorlech Mountain Bike Trail.
 I include the English translation of the text on one of the boards below.

 You’ll notice the word ‘vert’ – green in French, used in the context of mediaeval woodland law.
-(As another quirky trick of language ‘vert’ is the term used for green in English Heraldry, but the French, who after all gave us ‘vert’ use instead the word sinople.
+As another quirky trick of language ‘vert’ is the term used for green in English heraldry, but the French, who after all gave us ‘vert’ in the first place, use instead the word sinople for their heraldry.
 Confused?
-So am I.) You’ll also see from the text the benign description of how the forests came into being.
-No mention of compulsory land purchase here.
+So am I. You’ll also see from the text above, the benign description of how the forests came into being.
+No mention of compulsory land purchase here!

-But I propose that Crocus tomassinianus should be the next craze.
+However, I propose that Crocus tomassinianus should be the next craze.
 Why?
-Well they flower at the same time as Snowdrops when we gardeners are desperate to hurry spring along, and have just the same range of subtle variations of colour (in this case purple shades), size, form and flowering times that make collecting snowdrop cultivars appealing.
-Even better, they’re a fantastic early pollen and nectar source for the first emerging bumblebee queens after winter’s hibernation. so are really insect friendly flowers and so outdo snowdrops on this point.
+Well they flower at the same time as snowdrops when we gardeners are desperate to hurry spring along, and have an even greater same range of subtle variations of colour (in this case purple shades), size, form and flowering times that make collecting snowdrop cultivars appealing.
+Even better, they’re a fantastic early pollen and nectar source for the first emerging bumblebee queens after winter’s hibernation, so are really insect friendly flowers and outdo snowdrops on this point.
 I’ve included a few variations which I photographed this week.
-Some may be named forms, which we aquired years ago, before we started to record such details.
+Some may be named forms, which we acquired years ago, before we started to record such details.
 Many will be the result of me working my magic with a paintbrush.